Riya1935/Netflix-Landing-Page/README.md

 # Netflix-Landing-Page
-Created Netflix Landing Page using HTML, CSS and font-awesome CDN
+Created a copy of Netflix Landing Page using HTML, CSS and font-awesome CDN